 Can I still get buy-to-let mortgage tax relief?

-Mortgage tax relief has been slowly phased out and from April 2020 you won’t be able to deduct mortgage interest from your rental earnings.
+Mortgage tax relief has been slowly phased out and from April 2020 you can’t deduct mortgage interest from your rental earnings anymore.
 Instead, you’ll be offered a 20% tax credit.

-Do i have to pay National Insurance payments if you run a property business?
+Do I have to pay National Insurance payments if I run a property business?

 You’re only considered to be running a property business if you meet all three of these criteria: